-- Events with fundraising targets raise on average 46% more than those without.
-So aim high and spread the word!
+- Events with fundraising targets raise, on average, 46% more than those without.
+So aim high and spread the word about your goal.

 Host An Unforgettable Event

-There’s no doubt about it – people want to take part in a fundraiser that stays in their minds long after the event is over.
-Creating great memories of a fun, exciting, and engaging campaign while generating money to benefit a great cause is what good nonprofit event planning is all about.
+There’s no doubt about it – people want to participate in a fundraiser that stays in their minds long after the event.
+Good nonprofit event planning is all about creating great memories of a fun, exciting, and engaging campaign while generating money to benefit a great cause.

 - Host the event at an interesting venue to grab your supporter’s interest – a theater, private country club, or a themed restaurant.

 - Create an event theme – themes help get everyone in the mood with relevant costumes and attire, decorations, and food and drink.